The "Real" Story

 By the fall of 1860, John ‘Grizzly’ Adams could no longer perform and Cylena felt it was best that he return to Boston so he could live out his final days with his family by his side.
 He died on October 25, 1860, three days after his forty-eighth birthday, and just two weeks before the election of Abraham Lincoln as President.
 P. T. Barnum paid for Adams’ funeral and burial in Charlton, Massachusetts.
 His headstone is still there today; his wife, Cylena and one of their daughters is buried near him.

 Adam's famous buckskin outfit is preserved at the Worcester, Massachusetts Historical Society.
-Another 'Grizzly Adams' historical footnote exists, where even though William Randolph Hearst claimed the Grizzly Bear on California's State Flag was modeled after his bear, Monarch, his claim was not true.
-For the Grizzly Bear rendition on California's State Flag used Adams' bear, Samson as its model, as depicted in an 1855 painting by famous western artist, Charles Nahl.
-Two of Nahl's 1850s etchings of the real Grizzly Adams are shown to the left, and the other above to the right, showing Adams with his favorite bear, Benjamin Franklin.
+Another interesting 'Grizzly Adams' historical footnote exists, where even though William Randolph Hearst claimed the Grizzly Bear on California's State Flag was modeled after his bear, Monarch, the claim wasn't true.
+For the Grizzly Bear rendition on California's State Flag used Adams' bear, Samson as its model, after Samson was originally depicted in an 1855 painting by famous western artist, Charles Nahl.
+Two of Nahl's 1850s etchings of the real Grizzly Adams are shown here, one directly to the left, and the other above to the right, showing Adams with his favorite bear, Benjamin Franklin.
 Below is Charle's Nahl's 1855 painting of Adams' bear, Samson shown next to the California state flag where its image was transposed.